The Bridge Home

 Veda, a young Indian girl, seems well on her way to becoming one of the best Bharatanatyam dancers of her time when a tragic accident leaves her disabled.
 Forced to make do with a crude prosthetic leg because her family cannot afford a state-of-the-art prosthesis, Veda remains determined to dance with the same power and beauty as she once did.
 Her struggles bring her close to two very different men – a young Indian artist and an American doctor – both of whom help and support her dream.
 But neither they nor anyone else can help her battle the insistent ghost pain in her phantom limb.
 And Veda learns that to overcome her physical disability, she must discover a source of strength within herself and reach deep into the spiritual aspect of her dance.

-Published in May 2014 by Nancy Paulsen Books at Penguin.
+Published in May 2014 by Nancy Paulsen Books/Penguin Random House.

 More praise for A Time to Dance: